infolektuell/gradle-typst/README.md

     val web by registering {
         // The files to compile (without .typ extension) documents = listOf("frontmatter", "main", "appendix", "backmatter")
-        // Setting this creates a merged PDF file from the documents list merged = "thesis-web-$version"
         // Values set in this map are passed to Typst as --input options inputs.put("version", version.toString())
     }